TanishkKaushik7/Iot-Based-health-tracker/README.md

 Real-Time Health Monitoring:

 Designed for real-time remote health tracking, making it suitable for applications such as personal health devices or patient monitoring systems.
+Setup Phase:

+The ESP8266 module connects to the specified Wi-Fi network and the Blynk IoT platform.
+The MAX30100 sensor is initialized, and its heartbeat detection callback is set up.
+Loop Phase:

+The ESP8266 communicates with the Blynk server (Blynk.run()).
+The MAX30100 sensor continuously updates its readings (pox.update()).
+Every second:
+The heart rate and SpO2 values are logged to the Serial Monitor.
+These values are transmitted to the Blynk platform, where they can be visualized.